 Although I believe it can be safe for women to couch surf, it’s smart to take precautions.
 Be aware that some male hosts see the couchsurfing app as an equivalent to Tinder.
 It’s important to set boundaries if you are only looking for a place to stay and look for warning signs of shady hosts.

 Disclaimer: If you are a single woman, you may find yourself attracted to your host.
 It happens.
 It has happened to me.
-I advise you to set boundaries.
-I always expressed that I am a solo traveler and will move to the next city (by myself).
+Set boundaries, I always expressed that I am a solo traveler and will move to the next city (by myself).
 I had plenty of platonic couchsurfing experiences, but attraction can happen.
 Either way, it’s best to be prepared.

-General Tips for Securing a Couchsurfing Host in Mexico
+General Tips for Securing a Host while Couchsurfing Mexico

 Mexico is a great country for couchsurfing.
 There are plenty of hosts, but it is not overly crowded with travelers like parts of Europe and Asia.
 With that being said, during peak seasons and in some touristy spots, finding a host can get competitive.
 Here are some ways to secure a host: